 end

 How many people have you pissed off today?
-Last month?
+What about last month?

-DOS, and DDOS attacks are infosec's version of a rage comic.
-They're not going to steal your data or spread malware.
+Denial of service attacks (DOS) and distributed denial of service attacks (DDOS) are the infosec community's version of a rage comic.
+These attacks are not going to steal your data or spread malware.
 They just want to shut you down.
+This can still cause massive financial or reputational damage to your company.

-To mount a destributed denial of service attack, just call up 500 of your closest friends, have them head over to amnesty international's website and keep pressing refresh for an hour.
-Bots can be substituted for friends.
+To mount a distributed denial of service attack, just call up 500 of your closest friends, have them head over to Amnesty International's website, and keep pressing refresh for an hour.
+Bots can be substituted for friends

 That just sounds freaking cool, doesn't it?

-These take advantage of a particular weakness in your operating system, application stack, etc. to fill up your server's memory, peg your CPU, etc.
+These attacks take advantage of a particular weakness in your operating system, application stack, and so on, causing problems on the application host.
+They can be used to fill up your server's memory, increase your CPU utilization, or even fill up disk space.

 For example, the classic SYN flood attack works by sending SYN requests to a server.
 The server opens a ton of connections which aren't closed.
-With enough open connections, the OS will run out of ram.
+With enough open connections, the operating system will quickly run out of memory, and the application itself will crash.
+This exploits an algorithmic reality to cause a meaningful problem that can take down an application altogether.

 This is really what we think of when we think of hackers, right?
-People using buffer overflows to cause apache to run arbitrary code as root.
+Shady people using buffer overflows to cause Apache to run arbitrary code as the root user?

-But like most boring jobs, this too has been automated.
-If you look at your system logs right now, I bet you'll see bots trying to brute force an SSH login.
+But like many boring jobs, this, too, has been automated.
+If you look at your system logs right now, I bet you'll see bots trying to brute-force an SSH login.

 Automate attack detection

-You can use something like fail2ban to automatically block the IP addresses of hosts that are attempting known attacks against you.
+You can use a popular tool like fail2ban to automatically block the IP addresses of hosts that are attempting known attacks against you.

 Do the things you know you should do.

-Keep your OS Patched.
+Keep your operating system patched.
 Don't run services you don't need.
 Don't allow password authentication for SSH.
 The list goes on.
+If you use a platform, much of this is handled for you.